 Glass Ball Ornaments

-You can’t really go wrong with a few colorful glass balls and some pretty ribbon.
+You can’t really go wrong with a few colorful glass balls and some pretty ribbon for Christmas window decorations.
 Just tie each ball to a piece of ribbon, and use some tape or even a thumbtack if you want to secure it to the top area of the window.
-Depending on what your personal style is, you can grab these elegant silver and gold glass balls, or these more traditional but still chic red and white ones!
+Depending on what your personal style is, you can grab these elegant silver and gold glass balls or these more traditional but still chic red and white ones!

 Michael’s featured a decorative display that uses a garland right above the window.